 Experience and qualifications are essential for a good cat behaviourist.
 Your vet should be able to recommend a good behaviourist and make sure you get a recommendation from someone you can trust.
 All good cat behaviourists in the UK work on referral from vets only.

-There are also various professional associations for pet behaviour counsellors in the UK; for example, the Association of Pet Behaviour Counsellors (APBC) or the Canine Behaviour and Training Society.
+There are also various professional associations for pet behaviour counsellors in the UK; for example, the Association of Pet Behaviour Counsellors (APBC) or the Fellowship of Animal Behaviour Clinicians (FABC).

 The Animal Behaviour and Training Council (ABTC) is a regulatory body and the only welfare charity that is mainly concerned with protecting the welfare and wellbeing of animals undergoing training and behaviour interventions.

 The ABTC maintains a national register of appropriately qualified behaviourists and is endorsed by Battersea as well as other major UK animal welfare charities, and behavioural and veterinary organisations.

 Many behaviourists work mostly with dogs, but this doesn’t mean that they will not be able to help you; many practitioners who work with a number of species are extremely effective.
 However, particularly in more complex cases, it can be beneficial to work with someone who has a particular interest and experience with cats.